 Pereira is currently leading a study at FM-USP to find out whether subjects with sufficient circulating levels of vitamin D combat infection by SARS-CoV-2 better than those with insufficient levels of the nutrient.

-The ideal level of vitamin D in the blood and the daily supplementation dose vary according to age and overall health, she explained.
+The ideal level of vitamin D in the blood and the daily supplementation dose varies according to age and overall health, she explained.
 Older people and patients with chronic diseases including osteoporosis should have more than 30 nanograms per milliliter of blood (ng/mL).
 For healthy adults, 20 ng/mL is an acceptable threshold.

 “The ideal approach is case-by-case analysis, if necessary dosing the substance periodically by means of blood work, with supplementation if a deficiency is detected,” Pereira said.